SeeSharpSoft/intellij-file-preview/README.md

 If enabled, the expand/collapse states of the folders are kept when a parent folder gets collapsed/expanded.

+#### Close preview if no file selected (*enabled*)

+Switching the focus in the Project View to an directory or non-displayable element, the preview is closed.
+Disable to keep the last Preview Editor tab.

+Please note: Due to [unwanted side effects](https://github.com/SeeSharpSoft/intellij-file-preview/issues/77), this setting has no effect if **[Always Select Opened File](https://www.jetbrains.com/help/idea/navigating-through-the-source-code.html#scroll_to_from_source)** is enabled.

 ### Preview Editor Tab

 #### Tab title pattern (*<<%s>>*)